Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: THE SAVANT FRAMEWORK

 \subsection{Layered Anomaly Formulation}

 We formalize semantic anomaly detection as a binary classification task that transcends traditional object-level analysis.
-Given an input image $I$ from an autonomous vehicle's forward-facing camera, our goal is to determine whether the scene contains contextually inappropriate arrangements of objects that could compromise system safety.
+Given an input image $\mathit{Img}$ from an autonomous vehicle's forward-facing camera, our goal is to determine whether the scene contains contextually inappropriate arrangements of objects that could compromise system safety.

 Unlike conventional out-of-distribution detection that identifies unknown objects, semantic anomalies involve familiar elements in contextually invalid configurations.
+Let $\mathcal{O} = \{o_1, o_2, \ldots, o_n\}$ denote the set of objects detected in a scene, and let $\mathcal{C}$ represent the expected context--the set of spatial, relational, and functional constraints that govern valid object configurations in a driving environment.
+We define a \emph{semantic anomaly} as a scene where $\mathcal{O}$ violates $\mathcal{C}$:

-We define a semantic anomaly as a scenario where individually recognizable objects appear in locations, states, or relationships that violate common-sense expectations about the driving environment.
-For example, traffic lights being transported on a truck represent a semantic anomaly: both "traffic light" and "truck" are common driving objects, but their combination creates a potentially dangerous context.
+where $A(\mathit{Img}) = 1$ indicates a semantic anomaly. $R(o_i, o_j)$ captures the spatial, functional, or contextual relationship between objects $o_i$ and $o_j$.
+Crucially, each $o_i \in \mathcal{O}$ may be individually common in driving scenes; the anomaly arises from their \emph{combination} or \emph{context}.
+For example, traffic lights being transported on a truck represent a semantic anomaly: both ``traffic light'' and ``truck'' are common driving objects, but their relationship $R(\text{traffic\_light}, \text{truck}) = \text{carried\_on}$ violates the expected context $\mathcal{C}$, creating a potentially dangerous scenario.

-Our approach decomposes the complex task of scene-level anomaly detection into four semantic layers, each capturing distinct aspects of traffic scenes that contribute to anomalous situations:
+Our approach decomposes scene-level anomaly detection into four semantic layers, each capturing distinct aspects of traffic scenes linked to anomalies:

-\textbf{Layer 1: Street} - Road topology, geometry, surface conditions, and lane markings that define the driving surface and its structural integrity.
+\textbf{Layer 1: Street (S)} - Road topology, geometry, surface conditions, and lane markings that define the driving surface and its structural integrity.